-Reference Number: 2022-003 Prior Year Finding: No Federal Agency: U.S. Department of Agriculture State Agency: Department of Elementary and Secondary Education Federal Program: Child Nutrition Cluster, COVID-19 - Child Nutrition Cluster Assistance Listing Number: 10.555, 10.559, 10.582 Award Number and Year: 214MA303N1099 (10/1/2020 - 9/30/2021), 214MA303N1199 (10/1/2020 - 9/30/2021) Compliance Requirement: Reporting - Federal Funding Accountability and Transparency Act (FFATA) Type of Finding: Significant Deficiency in Internal Control Over Compliance, Other Matters
+Federal Agency: U.S. Department of Agriculture

+Federal Program: Child Nutrition Cluster, COVID-19 - Child Nutrition Cluster

+Award Number and Year: 214MA303N1099 (10/1/2020 - 9/30/2021), 214MA303N1199

+Compliance Requirement: Reporting - Federal Funding Accountability and Transparency Act

+Type of Finding: Significant Deficiency in Internal Control Over Compliance, Other

 Compliance: Per the Federal Funding Accountability and Transparency Act (FFATA), prime (direct) recipients of grants or cooperative agreements are required to report first-tier subawards of \$30,000 or more to the Federal Funding Accountability and Transparency Act Subaward Reporting System (FSRS).
 Reports must be filed in FSRS by the end of the month following the month in which the prime recipient awards any sub-grant greater than or equal to \$30,000.
 If the initial award is below \$30,000 but subsequent grant modifications result in a total award equal to or over \$30,000, the award will be subject to the reporting requirements as of the date the award exceeds \$30,000.
-If the initial award amount falls below \$30,000, the award continues to be subject to FFATA reporting requirements.
+If the initial award equals or exceeds \$30,000 but funding is subsequently de-obligated such that the total award amount falls below \$30,000, the award continues to be subject to FFATA reporting requirements.

 The following key data elements must be reported: Subawardee Name and Data Universal Numbering System (DUNS) number; Amount of Subaward (inclusive of modifications); Subaward Obligation/Action Date; Date of Report Submission; Subaward Number; Project Description; and Names and Compensation of Highly Compensated Officers.
-(Names and Compensation of Highly Compensated Officers must only be reported when the entity in the preceding fiscal year received 80 percent or more of its annual gross revenues in Federal awards; and \$30,000,000 or more in annual gross revenues from Federal awards; and the public does not have access to this information about the compensation of the senior executives of the entity through periodic reports filed under section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C. §§ 78m(a), 78o(d)) or section 6104 of the Internal Revenue Code of 1986).
+(Names and Compensation of Highly Compensated Officers must only be reported when the entity in the preceding fiscal year received 80 percent or more of its annual gross revenues in Federal awards; and \$30,000,000 or more in annual gross revenues from Federal awards; and the public does not have access to this information about the compensation of the senior executives of the entity through periodic reports filed under section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C. §§ 78m(a), 78o(d)) or section 6104 of the Internal Revenue Code of 1986.)